cnichte/md-curcuma/README.md

 Availible Transporter:

-1. MD_Transporter - for Markdown Files
+1. MD_Transporter (Markdown to Markdown) - for Markdown Files.
-2. CSV_Transporter - For files with comma-separated values, where each line is a record.
+2. CSV_Transporter (CVS to Json) - For files with comma-separated values, where each line is a record.
 This is a [BookBuddy App](https://www.kimicoapps.com/bookbuddy) support: CSV-File conversion & Image Download.
+3. XLSX_Transporter (XLSX to XLSX + Json) - read, write and transform.

 Availible Markdown Transformers:

 1. Copying and transforming one or more Markdown files.
-2. Split longform documents into several individual documents.
+2. Split Markdown longform documents into several individual documents.
 3. Obsidian-Links (Images and Documents), copy Files on the fly.
 4. Latex-Formulas, Paragraph and Inline.
 5. Frontmatter: Add, Replace, Map and Transform Values.